f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 * I_COR (Inclination after correction for structure),

+* K2 (Fisher precision parameter after structure correction),

+* STATUS (Indicates if results have been superseded),

-* K2, STATUS, COMPONENT, COMMENTS
+* COMPONENT, COMMENTS

 #### REFERENCE
 This table contains information on the literature where the palaeomagnetic data was published.
 Its COLUMNS include

 * REFNO (In GPMDB4.6b, it is 4 digit primary key to link AUTHORS, REFERENCE, and ROCKUNIT; For the data compiled here it becomes 6 digit primary key to link AUTHORS, REFERENCE, ROCKUNIT, and its first 2 digits are always 8 and 6, which is named after China's country code 86),

 * AUTHORS,